ProPupok/Bilingual-speech-recognition/docs/testing.md

 # Testing

-This document is the canonical testing status artifact for the repository in accordance with the Assignment 4 process requirements.

----

 ## Critical Modules and Coverage

 The repository maintains a strict quality gate requiring a **minimum of 30% automated line coverage** for each critical module.
 Global repository coverage is at **47%** (`857` total statements, `456` missed statements).